Robotics 1

 Definition (inverse kinematics): the process of finding a set of joint parameters given the position/orientation of the end-effector .

-Definition (primary workspace): set of all positions that can be reached with at least one orientation
+- primary workspace: set of positions that can be reached with at least one orientation

-Definition (secondary workspace): set of all positions that can be reached with any orientation
+- secondary workspace: set of positions that can be reached with all orientations

 Analytical solution (closed form)